GaurangTari4/Nerf-based-Camera-Pose-Estimation/README.md

 - **pose estimation with nerf.ipynb**: Contains the NeRF implementation integrated with a pose estimation pipeline.

-- **modified_nerf.ipynb**: An enhanced version of the Tiny NeRF implementation.
+- **new_nerf.ipynb**: An enhanced version of the Tiny NeRF implementation.
 This script introduces:
   - Hierarchical Sampling
   - Stratified Sampling
   - Tone Mapping